RezareSystems/angular-examples/playground/README.md

 - linting typescript files using tslint
   - uses tslint plugin for Visual Studio Code
 - uses json-server for mocking backend API server
   - sets up proxy for json-server API
+- has both lazy-loaded and eagerly loaded modules

 ## Starting the application